-A data leak occurs when unauthorized individuals gain access to a company's data stores.
-Unfortunately, such leaks are fairly common and see passwords and user data fall into the wrong hands.
-If you use the same password for each account you have, the data yielded from an attack on Company A (where you have an account) could then be checked against records at Company B. If you have an account at Company B which uses the same password, the hacker will be able to subvert it with minimal effort.
+A data breach or leak occurs when unauthorized individuals gain access to a company's data.
+Unfortunately, such leaks are fairly common, and see passwords and user data fall into the wrong hands.
+If you use the same password for each account you have, the data yielded from an attack on Company A (where you have an account) could then be checked against records at Company B. Supposing that you have an account at Company B which uses the same password, the hacker will be able to subvert it with minimal effort.

 Brute force attacks

-Brute force attacks are more focused than data leaks.
-Like old-time bank robbers rotating the dial of a safe or vault and listening to the clicks, digital thieves try to crack your password by automatically testing random permutations and combinations.
+Brute force attacks are more focused than data breaches.
+Like old-time bank robbers rotating the dial of a safe or vault and listening to the clicks, digital thieves try to crack your password by automatically testing random permutations and combinations against a single target.

-Protection against brute force attacks: The longer and more complicated your passwords are (meaning, they use a variety of different symbols and characters), the more difficult they will be for thieves to crack.
-Use the EXPERTE.com Password Check to find out how easily (or difficultly) your passwords can be cracked.
+The longer and more complicated your passwords are (meaning, they use a variety of different symbols and characters), the more difficult they will be for thieves to crack.
+You can use EXPERTE.com's Password Checker to find out how weak or robust your passwords are.

 How Do I Protect Myself Effectively?

 If you want to protect yourself against data leaks and brute force attacks, there's just no way around employing different, complex passwords for each service you use.
-Unless you've got a photographic memory, remembering each of these passwords is near impossible.
+Unless you've got a photographic memory, remembering each of these would be nearly impossible.
 For exactly this reason, password managers, which remember and store passwords for you, have been developed.

 Password Managers - Managing Secure Passwords